stefjen07/routing-backend-course/README.md

 - account deletion.
 ## Course Interaction
 1. Fork this repository.
-2. The course is divided into modules.
+2. The course is divided into modules (you can find information about every module in the corresponding folder).
 Each module is divided into lessons.
 You should create a branch for a module, then commit implementations of this module's lessons to this branch.
 3. After completion of the module, you must create a pull request from module's branch to 'main' branch and add me (@stefjen07) or your mentor as a reviewer.
 You may be requested for some changes in your source code.
 4. If your reviewer approves the pull request, you can merge it (use [squash and merge](https://docs.gitlab.com/ee/user/project/merge_requests/squash_and_merge.html)) and go to the next module.
 ## Modules
 ### Module 1.
-OSM data preparing
+OSM data preparation